trackabout/azure-sql-hyperscale-elasticpool-autoscaler/readme.md

 - Choose a Number of Threads.
 I chose 4.
 - Delay between queries (ms): 50

-Ignore the Parameter Substitution function, we aren't using it.
+Ignore the Parameter Substitution feature, we aren't using it.

 Press `GO` when ready.
-Follow the output of the Azure function to see it in action.
+Follow the output of the AutoScaler to see it in action.
 You may also query `hs.AutoScalerMonitor` using `select * from hs.AutoScalerMonitor`

 Repeat for each test database, making sure to aim each instance of the tool at a different database in the pool.